All Things Stewart Springs

 Cheshire Cat at Work

-The realm of Stewart Springs as countless had known it over decades was being systematically erased ... not unlike the guiding trail through dark woods in 'Alice in Wonderland' getting swept away by the big bushy tail of the mischievous Cheshire cat.
+The realm of Stewart Springs as countless had known it over decades was being systematically erased ... not unlike the guiding trail through dark woods in 'Alice in Wonderland' getting swept away by the big bushy tail of a mischievous Cheshire cat.

 In the eyes of spring retreat fans everywhere, mediocrity was triumphing ingloriously.